rutschsr/ece387ToyProject/README.md

 [![Img alt text](https://img.youtube.com/vi/gphNHizoBe4/0.jpg)](https://www.youtube.com/watch?v=gphNHizoBe4)

+## Operational Overview

+The Useless box is a simple toy, and simply turns the switch off when it is turned on by a user.

 ## 3D Printed Parts

 I designed all of the mechanical parts for the Useless Box in Autodesk Fusion 360.
 All of the design files are located in this [Folder](https://github.com/rutschsr/ece387ToyProject/tree/main/3-D%20Parts).
+Each part was "sliced" (split into layers and 3D printer gcode) using [Utlimaker Cura](https://ultimaker.com/software/ultimaker-cura).
+I then printed each of the pieces on my Creality Ender 3 V2 3D printer using PLA (polyactic acid) filament.
+Each piece is also not solid and includes between 40 and 60% fill in a triangular manner.

+### Box Bottom

+### Box Top

+### Box Door

+### Servo Mount

+### Servo Arm
+(progression)

 ## Wiring and Connections
 ![alt text](https://srutschilling.net/ECE387/ToyProject/Images/FinalProjectSchematic.png)